-These Western PA golf courses were designed to take advantage of the amazing Allegheny Mountains and Pennsylvania rolling hills that host them.
-With so many golf courses and resorts to choose from, each with their own special and unique touches, the possibilities for your golfing excursion are endless.
-All deliver great golf, have fantastic restaurants on site or nearby, and many provide overnight accommodations, so you’re never far from those expansive greens, and give you plenty of time to get in a few holes while still having the chance to explore the rest of the Laurel Highlands.
+Laurel Highlands golf courses were designed to accent the views of the Allegheny Mountains and Pennsylvania rolling hills that accompany them.
+Each golf course and resort boasts special and unique touches, making the possibilities for your golfing excursion endless.
+One thing they all have in common is great golf, but most also feature fantastic restaurants onsite or nearby and overnight accommodations.
+This makes it so you’re never far from the action and gives you plenty of time to explore the rest of the Laurel Highlands before or after golfing.

 Laurel Highlands golfers have the rare opportunity to play on the very same greens that Arnold Palmer played.
-The SpringHill Suites by Marriott Pittsburgh-Latrobe, located on Arnold Palmer Drive in Latrobe, offers an exclusive stay and play package with golfing privileges at the private Latrobe Country Club.
-Guests can drive, pitch, and putt on the course where Palmer learned the game from his father.
-Guests can also view the memorabilia on display from his amateur and professional golfing careers, making it a golfing experience that you’ll never forget.
+The SpringHill Suites by Marriott Pittsburgh-Latrobe, located on Arnold Palmer Drive in Latrobe, offers an exclusive stay and play package that includs golfing at the private Latrobe Country Club.
+Guests can drive, pitch and putt on the course where Palmer learned the game from his father.
+Guests can also view memorabilia from his amateur and professional golfing careers, making it a golfing experience that you’ll never forget.

 The Laurel Highlands is also home to the very first course designed by Arnold Palmer, “Arnie’s First” at Indian Lake Golf Club.
 This spectacular 18-hole course with a 6,700 yard layout has Arnie written all over it.

-Play a course that was rated 6th Best Public Golf Course by Golf Digest and has earned a 4.5 rating.
-Tom’s Run at Chestnut Ridge Golf Resort offers a unique mix of challenges, starting rather easy but quickly turning into a more difficult game that will require every club in your bag.
-Bring your A-game!
+Play on a course that was rated 6th Best Public Golf Course by Golf Digest and has earned a 4.5 star rating.
+Tom’s Run at Chestnut Ridge Golf Resort offers a unique mix of challenges and starts rather easy but quickly turns into a more difficult game that will require every club in your bag.
+Be sure to bring your A-game!

-Rated among the top 50 public courses in the US and one of only three public golf courses in Western PA to receive a four-star rating by Pittsburgh Post-Gazette golf expert, Gerry Dulac, Champion Lakes is the perfect setting to enjoy a round of golf.
-This challenging championship course is manicured to country-club standards in an incredibly picturesque surrounding.
+Rated among the top 50 public courses in the U.S. and one of only three public golf courses in western PA to receive a four-star rating by Pittsburgh Post-Gazette golf expert, Gerry Dulac, Champion Lakes is the perfect setting to enjoy a round of golf.
+This challenging championship course is manicured to country club standards in an incredibly picturesque environment.